thevalyreangroup/slate/source/includes/_users.md

 ]
 ```

-This endpoint retrieves all district admin users for use in the internal admin pages.
+This endpoint retrieves all district admin users for use in the internal/external admin pages.

 ### HTTP Request